Sarasota Opera House & Box Office

 Victor DeRenzi (photo by Salvatore Brancifort)

-The 2013-14 Season will be Maestro Victor DeRenzi's 32nd year as Artistic Director and Principal Conductor of Sarasota Opera.
-As the company's Artistic Director Maestro DeRenzi has produced over 100 different operas and conducted over 600 performances for the company.
+The 2015-2016 Season will mark Maestro Victor DeRenzi’s 34th season as the Artistic Director and Principal Conductor of Sarasota Opera.
+He has produced over 100 different operas and conducted over 600 performances for the company.